 Free travel assistance for Desjardins members

-Get advice and assistance 24/7, before and during your trip, outside your province of residence or abroad.
+Get advice and assistance - This link will open in a new window.
+24/7, before and during your trip, outside your province of residence or abroad.
 Family members travelling with you--your spouse and children--enjoy the same benefits.

 Note: Travel insurance policies vary from one company to the next.
 The examples, exclusions and amounts mentioned in this article are based on those for Desjardins travel insurance.